-Other prevalent diseases in the community are Diarrhea; Pneumonia; Tuberculosis; Malaria; Sexual Transmitted Infection and Cholera
+Other prevalent diseases in the community are Diarrhea; Pneumonia; Tuberculosis; Malaria; Sexual Transmitted Infection; Cholera and recently Covid 19 which has claimed the lives of the people.

 7.12 Safety and Security

 The South African Police Service (SAPS) is responsible for public safety and security in the municipality.
 Community Policing Forums (C.P.F) has been established within the municipality, although not fully functional, working in partnership with the police to curb crime in communities.
 There is a need for police station in Sekgopo and active Community safety forums